tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/media/operations/filter.md

 ### Sample Request

-> [!IMPORTANT]
->  After successfully connecting to https://media.windows.net, you will receive a 301 redirect specifying another Media Services URI.
-You must make subsequent calls to the new URI.

  You can try out the following example in the [Fiddler](http://www.telerik.com/download/fiddler)’s Composer tab.

- Make sure to use valid redirected host URI and authorization bearer token values.
-For more information, see [Connecting to Media Services with the Media Services REST API](http://msdn.microsoft.com/en-us/426d52db-1ac1-4ede-85be-da8ff5a7973f).

  To get the latest `x-ms-version:`, see [Media Services REST](../operations/azure-media-services-rest-api-reference.md).